 The good news is that not all bankruptcy filings will result in you losing your car.
 To know exactly which type of bankruptcy is best for you, reach out to an experienced San Diego bankruptcy attorney today.

 State-Specific Vehicle Exemptions

-Under the Federal Bankruptcy Code debtors are allowed to file exemptions to bankruptcy.
+Under the Federal Bankruptcy Code, debtors are allowed to file exemptions to bankruptcy.
 These exemptions protect some assets from being liquified and sold off in the course of bankruptcy.
-These exemptions can include vehicles, homestead, and retirement accounts.
+These exemptions can include vehicles, homesteads, and retirement accounts.

 As these exemptions are largely regulated by state law, they will vary from state to state; so what qualifies for exemption in California may not qualify in Colorado or Oregon, and so on.

 There are two places in California state law that detail exemptions for vehicles in bankruptcy.
 The first, California’s 703 bankruptcy exemption allows a debtor to file the following exemptions for vehicles in a Chapter 7 bankruptcy:

 - A $3,525 exemption for the equity held in a personal vehicle.

 - A $23,250 exemption for the equity in any asset (but the exemption is cumulative so it diminishes the home exemptions and possibly others).

 - A $2,200 exemption for a vehicle used as a tool of a trade or business.

 These exemptions can help someone planning a bankruptcy better understand what assets will survive bankruptcy and will help a debtor plan for the future.
 If you want a free analysis of your legal case then bankruptcy lawyer San Diego will be your best option.